Nosferatu the Vampyre: Background

 Herzog considered Murnau's Nosferatu to be the greatest film ever to come out of Germany, and was eager to make his own version of the film, with Klaus Kinski in the leading role.

-In 1979, by the very day the copyright for Dracula had entered the public domain, Herzog proceeded with his updated version of the classic German film, which could now include the original character names.
+By 1979, Dracula had entered the public domain, so Herzog opted to include the original character names.

 Herzog saw his film as a parable about the fragility of order in a staid, bourgeois town.
 "It is more than a horror film," he says.
 "Nosferatu is not a monster, but an ambivalent, masterful force of change.
 When the plague threatens, people throw their property into the streets; they discard their bourgeois trappings.
 A re‐evaluation of life and its meaning takes place."
 Adjani said about her heroine: "There's a sexual element.
 She is gradually attracted towards Nosferatu.
 She feels a fascination — as we all would think.
 First, she hopes to save the people of the town by sacrificing herself.
 But then, there is a moment of transition.
 There is a scene when he is sucking her blood — sucking and sucking like an animal—and suddenly, her face takes on a new expression, a sexual one, and she will not let him go away anymore.
 There is a desire that has been born.
 A moment like this has never been seen in a vampire picture".
 According to Kinski: "We see Dracula sympathetically [in this film].
 He is a man without free will.
 He cannot choose, and he cannot cease to be.
 He is a kind of incarnation of evil, but he is also a man who is suffering, suffering for love.
 This makes it so much more dramatic, more double‐edged."